-The student shall have the option of (1) working as a cooperative student anywhere in the United States during the summer between the first and second years, or if this is not possible, (2) working on a part-time basis during the first semester of the second year in the Manchester area.
+The student shall have the option of (1) working as a cooperative student anywhere in the United States or abroad during the summer between the first and second years, or if this is not possible, (2) working on a part-time basis during the first semester of the second year in the Manchester area.
 A minimum of 120 hours will be required.
-Prerequisites: Consent of the Career Development Center and permission of the program coordinator.
-Offered every year.
+Prerequisites: Consent of the Career Development Center and permission of the program director.
+Offered every semester.